Updated May 25, 2023

 CREATE TABLE Students ( StudID INT NOT NULL PRIMARY KEY AUTO_INCREMENT, StudName VARCHAR(255) NOT NULL, Mperformance INT DEFAULT NULL, salary FLOAT DEFAULT NULL, CONSTRAINT fk_mperformance FOREIGN KEY (Mperformance) REFERENCES Merit (Mperformance) );

-Also, inserting some data values to both the tables using the SQL command below:
+Also, insert some data values to both tables using the SQL command below:

-SQL statement to insert rows in Students table:
+SQL statement to insert rows in the Students table:

 INSERT INTO Students(StudName,Mperformance,Salary) VALUES('Nikhil Sharma', 10, 8000), ('Rita Jain', 12, 9000), ('Sangam Kumar', 11, 4500), ('Divya Verma', 14, 6500), ('Anita Shah', 13, 8500);

-SQL statement to insert rows in Merit table:
+SQL statement to insert rows in the Merit table: